cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 </HighlightBox>

-## Starport: Building application-specific blockchains with one command
+## Starport: building application-specific blockchains with one command

 [Starport](https://cosmos.network/starport/) is a developer-friendly command-line interface (CLI) tool for application-specific blockchains building on Tendermint and the Cosmos SDK.
 The CLI tool offers everything developers need to build, test, and launch a chain.
 It accelerates blockchain development by scaffolding and assembling all components needed for a production-ready blockchain.
 Starport makes the process from initial idea to production 95% faster; it lets you build a blockchain in minutes.
 This lets developers focus more strongly on the business logic of their application.